FAQs

 Frequently Asked Questions

-Click here to download the 100 Best Corporate Citizens of 2022 ranking methodology, including year-over-year changes from 2021, the complete list of factors considered for 2022 and an outline explaining how we process the ranking.
+Click here to view the 100 Best Corporate Citizens ranking methodology for 2024, including a review of changes from last year, the complete list of factors considered and an outline explaining how we process the ranking.

-3BL Media creates the methodology based on the latest developments in corporate sustainability, extensive feedback from corporate and NGO stakeholders and guidance from Institutional Shareholder Services (ISS) ESG.
+3BL creates the methodology based on the latest developments in corporate sustainability, extensive feedback from corporate and NGO stakeholders, and guidance from our partners at ISS-Corporate and ISS ESG.
 Our goal is to ensure the methodology advances ESG transparency and performance each year using factors relevant to all industries.

 We welcome feedback on our methodology.
 Please complete the contact form at the bottom of the website.